mapolinario94/CS520_Project_CompressiveSensing/README.md

-# CS520_Project_CompressiveSensing
+# CS520 Project: Compressive Sensing
-Project on Compressive Sensing for CS520: COMPUTATIONAL METHODS IN OPTIMIZATION
+Project on Compressive Sensing for CS520